 Many writers wonder how to write big character life changes, massive events that rock your characters to their core.
 But this is a necessary discussion to have, since, ideally, your novel will be grappling with huge life stuff.
-So how do you render these events in a believable and relatable way?
+So how do you render a big plot point in a believable and relatable way?
 Read on.

 Coping With Big Life Changes